 Sending Generic Mass Messages

-If your first message could apply to any candidate in your search results, it's too generic.
+If your first message could apply to any candidate in your search results, it’s too generic.
 Remember: individually sent InMails outperform bulk sends by approximately 15% (LinkedIn).
-Passive candidates spot mass outreach instantly.
+Generic outreach gets spotted instantly.
 Take 30 seconds to customize the opening line with something specific to their background.
-That's the highest-ROI time investment in the entire sourcing process.
+That’s the highest-ROI time investment in the entire sourcing process.

 Leading with the Company Instead of the Candidate